You Need to Identify Your Motivations for Your Goals

 The Temptation to Change Directions

 At such points, it can be especially tempting to change directions.
-Sometimes, such a change can be warranted.
-But you definitely shouldn’t change simply because that’s easier.
+Sometimes, such a change is appropriate.
+Maybe you see now that where you’re going isn’t actually where you want to end up.
+But you definitely shouldn’t a key goal simply because it’s proving difficult.

-It’s always easier to take only one step in any variety of directions from where you are than it is to run 26.2 miles in one direction.
-But one step in any given easiest direction won’t ever add up to a finished marathon.
+It’s always easier to take only one step in any variety of directions from where you are than it is to move 26.2 miles in one direction.
+But one step in any given, random direction won’t ever finish a marathon.

-1. an increase of pressure in other, often more urgent, areas that don’t align with a given goal and
+1. an increase of pressure in other, often more urgent, areas that don’t align with a given goal,

-2. a decrease in the apparent, relative importance of that goal itself.
+2. a decrease in the apparent, relative importance of your goal, or

-Getting away from the overwhelm is the most prominent consideration.
-And in the moment, it’s all too easy to allow this prominence to obscure the (perhaps better) reasons for pressing ahead toward your goal.3
+Escaping overwhelm can be a powerful motivator.
+And in the moment, it can be all too easy to allow what’s most prominent (i.e., what’s creating the most overwhelm) to obscure the—perhaps better—reasons for pressing ahead toward your goal.3

 An Aid for Memory